 Many Aion fans are probably following the upcoming release of Final Fantasy XIV: A Realm Reborn.
 Classes or – in their final, specialized versions – Jobs are probably one of most interesting parts of any new MMORPG.
-In name, they jobs of FFXIV v2.0 aren’t any different from v1.0.
+In name, they jobs of FFXIV v2.0 aren’t any different from v1.0 or from fallout 4 guide.
 In gameplay though, things might look very different.
 After all, a lot of the renewed trust in the franchise to deliver a convincing MMO is based on them successfully overhauling the gameplay of the 14th installation of Final Fantasy.
 Early reports from the ongoing beta seem to paint a positive picture of the changes.

 With the introduction of the Elder Scrolls Online in 2013, MMORPG players are keep their two eyes closely on the launch of the game.
 It is said that ESO have the most outstanding class system that no other online games cannot compare including Aion.
 Aparting from gorgeous name of classes like the Dragon Knight, the Templar, the Nightblade, or etc, the Elder Scrolls Online class do not bind each class with very limited amount of armour choice.

 Sorcerer do not have to wear an unprotective vest or light armour no more, but it is able to equip a massive armor with thorn around its chest or a helmet made of dragon skull.
 On the other hand, the Elder Scrolls Dragon Knight can suit a magical-increase rope if they would like to enhance themselves with magical protection.
 With this unlimited choices of gears, the Elder Scrolls Online becomes a game that have the most unique class system ever.